ColinEspinas/lyt/README.md

 Create rows and columns using `row` and `column`.

 By default columns take 100% of the available width.
-You can constraint a column width by using the `-n` class (n being the amount of space out of 12 taken by the column).
+You can constraint a column width by using the `-<n>` class (`<n>` being the amount of space out of 12 taken by the column).

 Add the `gap` class to a row to add gaps between columns.